Windham-High-School/CubeServer/README.md

 ## Goals:
 - Sets up the pi as an access point
-- Receives/responds to TCP packets from clients
+- Receives/responds to RESTful requests from clients
 - Stores data in a database
 - A leaderboard and admin web app